good-bill-hunting/political_parser/readme.md

 #### We acquired 26,000+ bills from api.govinfo.gov/.

 - Target Variable: Democrat, Republican, or Independent
-- One Observation Represents: A sponsored Bill
+- One Observation Represents: A sponsored bill
-- Initial steps: API scraping, acquiring data, creating a list of political parties
+- Initial steps: API scraping, acquiring data and creating a list of political parties.

 ## :question: Initial Questions:
 1) Are there any words unique to a specific political party in determine Congressional Bills?